Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 2. The `Room.is_intersect` method, which checks if the rooms intersect.
 3. The `move` methods in all classes from `Room` to `Position` (which already has it) that will move our room (and all its parts) to a new position.

 We'll search for the intersection by looking for common elements in the sets of block positions in each of the rooms.
-To ensure a distance of one cell between the rooms, we will add cells that encircle one of the rooms to the corresponding set (only for one room, if we add such cells for both rooms, the minimum distance will be two cells).
+To ensure a distance of one cell between the rooms, we will add cells that encircle one of the rooms to the corresponding set (only for one room; if we add such cells for both rooms, the minimum distance will be two cells).

 And here are our rooms standing separately.